whya5448/dns-proxy-server/README.md

 ### Features
 Dns-proxy-server is a end user(developers, Server Administrators) DNS server tool to develop systems with docker solving docker containers hostnames:

-* Solve names from local configuration database
+* Solve hostnames from local configuration database
-* Solve names from docker containers using docker **hostname** option or **HOSTNAMES** env
+* Solve hostnames from docker containers using docker **hostname** option or **HOSTNAMES** env
-* Solve names from a list of configured DNS servers(as a proxy) if no answer of two above
+* Solve hostnames from a list of configured DNS servers(as a proxy) if no answer of two above
+* Solve hostnames using wildcards
+> If you register a hostname with `.` at start, then all subdomains will solve to that container/local storage entry

 * [Graphic interface to manage it](http:/127.0.0.1:5380/static/)
 	* List and edit DNS local entries